The Position Property

 fixed takes the document out of the document flow and changes the positioning context to the

 viewport.
 And it always remains the viewport, even if we add

 With that we covered the core

 position values.
-If you want to dive (a lot) deeper, we would be more than happy to welcome you on board of our 5-star rated CSS - The Complete Guide course on Udemy.
+If you want to dive (a lot) deeper, we would be more than happy to welcome you on board of our 5-star rated CSS - The Complete Guide course.